open-source-modelling/insurance_python/bisection_alpha/README.md

 from bisection_alpha import Galfa as Galfa from bisection_alpha import BisectionAlpha as BisectionAlpha

+# maturities of bonds observed on the market
 M_Obs = np.transpose(np.array([1, 2, 4, 5, 6, 7]))

+# yields observed on the market
 r_Obs =  np.transpose(np.array([0.01, 0.02, 0.03, 0.032, 0.035, 0.04]))

+# ultimate forward rate
 ufr = 0.04
+# Numeric precision of the optimisation
 Precision = 0.0000000001

+# Targeted distance between the extrapolated curve and the ultimate forward rate at the convergence point
 Tau = 0.0001 # 1 basis point

+# Examples of a call to Galfa and BisectionAlpha
 print("Example in the documentation for Galfa: "+ str(Galfa(M_Obs, r_Obs, ufr, 0.15, Tau)))
 print("Example in the documentation for BisectionAlpha: "+ str(BisectionAlpha(0.05, 0.5, M_Obs, r_Obs, ufr, Tau, Precision, 1000)))
 ```